 When taking photographs with your iPhone, it is better to keep them simple.
 New photographers have a tendency to complicate their photos unnecessarily.
 But too many details may distract the viewers.
 A busy scene will not help you to create a beautiful composition.

 To take great pictures, you just need one single subject.
 It is easier to create strong composition when you have only one subject.
-You should also not worry about having too much empty or negative space on your photo.
+You should also not worry about having too much empty or negative space in your photo.
 This will make your subject stand out.

 There may be distracting objects in the scene.
 Move or change your viewpoint to remove any unwanted objects in the photo.

-Usually, people take iPhone photos from chest height as this is one of the most convenient methods for taking photos.
+Usually, people take iPhone photos from chest height as this is one of the most convenient camera shots for taking photos.
 But there can be more creative ways to take photos.
 Taking great photographs would involve thinking outside of the box.
 Shooting from a low angle will bring a new perspective to your photos.

 There are some benefits of shooting from a long angle.
 First, your photo becomes more intriguing and shows the world from a new perspective.
 Second, there is only the sky in the background of the photos.
 This removes any kind of distractions or unwanted objects from the scene.

 The third and most important benefit is that you can highlight different subjects in the foreground.